ESedrak/cocktail-list/README.md

 ========================================================

-# Create React App with bootstrap
+# Uses React with bootstrap